President of Kyrgyzstan

 The president, according to the constitution, "is the symbol of the unity of people and state power, and is the guarantor of the Constitution of the Kyrgyz Republic, and of an individual and citizen."

-The office of president was established in 1990 replacing the Chairman of the Supreme Soviet that existed, in different forms, from 1936 whilst the country was known as the Kirghiz Soviet Socialist Republic.
+The office of president was established in 1990 replacing the chairman of the Supreme Soviet that existed, in different forms, from 1936 whilst the country was known as the Kirghiz Soviet Socialist Republic.

 The first popularly elected officeholder was Askar Akayev, who served from October 1990 until 24 March 2005.
-In July 2005, Kurmanbek Bakiyev was elected.
+In July 2005 after the Tulip Revolution, Kurmanbek Bakiyev was elected.
 He was re-elected in 2009, but large riots in April 2010 forced him to resign and flee the country.
 Roza Otunbayeva was selected in April 2010 to head the interim government.
 She was officially inaugurated on 3 July 2010, as president for a limited term, until elections could be organised.
 Her successor, Almazbek Atambayev, was elected in the 2011 Kyrgyzstani presidential election and subsequently succeeded Otunbayeva on 1 December that year.

 On 16 October 2017, Sooronbay Jeenbekov, the former prime minister, was elected president of the country.
 He took office on 24 November 2017.
 On 15 October 2020, Jeenbekov resigned following unrest over the parliamentary elections on 4 October.
-Jeenbekov was succeeded by Prime Minister Sadyr Japarov, who became acting president before being confirmed as president on 16 October.

-Sadyr Japarov is the 6th and current president of Kyrgyzstan, who has held the office since 28 January 2021.
+Jeenbekov was succeeded by Prime Minister Sadyr Japarov, who became acting president before being confirmed as the 6th and current president on 16 October, and officially held the post on 28 January 2021.